LED (PWM) Exercise

 After completing this Exercise, you will be able to:

-- Understand the use of the Simulink Arduino support package for algorithm design for a simple circuit, e.g., for an LED.
+- Understand the use of the Simulink Arduino support package for algorithm design applied to a simple circuit.

-- Understand the operation of Pulse Width Modulation (PWM) to a simple circuit, e.g., for an LED.
+- Understand the operation of Pulse Width Modulation (PWM) through the control of LED brightness.

-This is the same hardware setup as used in the previous exercise.
-Note that there is a video at the end of this Section to help with understanding.
+This exercise uses the same hardware configuration as the previous LED (Digital) exercise.
+Note that there is a video at the end of this Section to aid with your understanding, as shown in Figure 1.

-The exercise involves connecting an LED to a pulse width modulation (PWM) Arduino output pin and controlling the brightness via using the 8-bits (256 different levels), i.e., the 256 different values of 'brightness'.
+The exercise involves connecting an LED to a PWM-capable Arduino output pin and controlling its brightness using 8-bit PWM resolution, providing 256 discrete brightness levels.

 Required hardware for this exercise:- Arduino Uno board (supported by Simulink)